Sustainable denim brands getting the green light

 Hot on the heels of its sustainable activewear offering, LA brand Reformation continues to demonstrate its good jeans.
 The label’s recent capsule denim collection allows consumers to trace the full lifestyle of their jean purchase, from ’Farm to Butt’.
 Particularly peachy, Reformation is the first global brand to craft its denim pieces from Good Earth Cotton, the first Australia-based carbon positive cotton farm.
+You can read more about its strides within eco-fashion in our comprehensive sustainable fashion guide.
 Jeans, including the utilitarain high-rise Carpenter cut, and the pocket detail wide leg Alyssa, feature scannable pigments, created by fellow Austalians Fibre Trace, which can be scanned to reveal the entire life cycle of their construction.
 Denim with do-good DNA.

 Craft-inspired patchwork designs continue to be a hit on the spring catwalks (see Dolce & Gabbana, Max Mara and Rokh), and in our wardrobes.
 Now, Arket has launched a spliced and diced denim collection that has sustainable credentials.
 Its denim series of skirts, tote bags, jackets and jeans is crafted using upcycled offcuts from Arket’s own recycling programme, in collaboration with I:Collect.
 The pieces have a bohemian Seventies feel, and should you have a soft spot for the designs, we suggest you settle into the collection’s offering of patchwork pillows too.